1 9 5 2 – 1 9 5 5 (USA)

 The NBC series started as a variety show with guests but no regulars other than Red.
 That didn’t work so the format was changed to a situation comedy at the end of January.

 Red played himself as a TV comic who was always getting into trouble of one kind or another.
-Phyllis Kirk was his new wife (pictured above right), Bobby Sherwood his pal and director of the TV show, and Paul Lynde played Mr Standish, a network vice-president with whom Red had constant run-ins.
+Phyllis Kirk was his new wife (pictured), Bobby Sherwood his pal and director of the TV show, and Paul Lynde played Mr Standish, a network vice-president with whom Red had constant run-ins.